gmarino2048/EECS-338-Final-Project/README.md

 The merge function merges the lists from first to second, and then from second to stop.
 The merge function assumes that both lists are already sorted, and goes through each part of the list comparing the least significant elements until it has completed merging the list.
 The resulting list should then be sorted.

+##### Summary of Data Types

+Since the function operates separately on different parts of the array, semaphores are unnecessary.
+Instead, we will be using an array of pthread tid's and an array of pthread attribute structs to operate on separate parts of the array.

+The threads themselves will be allocated in such a way that no two threads will be able to operate on the same elements of the list at a time, to ensure that the entire operation is thread safe.
+Any global variables used in the merge sort methods (save the array) will be wrapped in a semaphore to ensure that the entire process is thread safe.

+The only additional data type will be the struct used to pass information from the functions to the `mergesort_helper` function.
+This struct will include the start and end values of the array to be sorted, and the

+##### Sample Output

+Merge Sort returns no output.

+### bubblesort.c

+##### Summary of functions

+##### Summary of Data Types

+To prevent two of the bubbles from colliding with each other, a global list of the

+##### Sample Output

+Bubble Sort will return no output.

+### quicksort.c

+Quick sort of the list works in a way such that after every partition is created, a new child thread will be created that will take the second part of the patitioned list.
+After the list is split, the parent will work on their half while the child works on theirs.
+The list will continue splitting until either the list is sorted, or the maximum number of usable threads is reached.
+Once any section of the list is sorted, the parent will wait for the child.
+This will cascade until the entire list is completely sorted.

+##### Summary of functions

+`void quicksort(int arr[], int cores, int size)`

+This function will be a wrapper class designed to be called in the main.c file.

 `void swap(int list[], int index1, int index2)`

 The swap function of the "quicksort.c" file can take an array "list[]", and two indexes; "index1", and "index2".
 This method will then modify the "list[]" variable in such a way that the element at "index1" swaps with the element at "index2" of the list.